Cagrilintide: Weight Reduction Research From Clinical Trials

 Lipid Profile

-Furthermore, LDL cholesterol decreased 15-20%, triglycerides decreased 25-35%, with modest HDL increases.
+Furthermore, LDL cholesterol decreased 15-20%, triglycerides decreased 25-35%, with modest HDL demonstrates elevation in laboratory conditions.
 Thus, cardiovascular risk factors improved.

-Moreover, liver enzymes normalized in many patients with fatty liver disease.
+Moreover, liver enzymes normalized in many research subject(s) in published studies with fatty liver condition model(s).
 Subsequently, imaging showed reduced liver fat.

 Inflammation